 As described in Chapter 6, a summary of the 2021 Site water requirements and management scheme, as derived from walkovers carried out in 2020 and 2021, is shown in Figure 5 and Figure 6.
-An on-Site well supplies toilet water to the office buildings and is also used to supply the four wheelwash facilities located in the northern area.
-The 2021 wheelwash facilities are in line with those described in 2013 and 2015.
+An on-Site well supplies toilet flushing water to the office buildings and is also used to supply the four wheelwash facilities located in the northern area.

 An operational water supply is also required at the Site for use in the recycling plant and concrete plant.
 Operational water is pumped from the pond in the flooded western pit area for use in the central plant area.
 Any pumped water that is not used as part of the recycling and concrete plant activities, or temporarily stored in the water tank, is allowed to discharge to a culvert located adjacent to the Site entrance.
 Overflow from the water tank is returned to the flooded pit area if necessary.
-A drainage survey of the culvert used for discharge was carried out in 2021 and identified a piped flow path north towards the N7 roadway, where it joins the road's drainage system.
+A drainage survey of the culvert used for discharge (during periods of higher rainfall) was carried out in 2021 and identified a piped flow path north towards the N7 dual carriageway, where it joins the road's drainage system.
 The discharge culvert is not in connectivity with the Irish Water public supply mains which runs through the Site boundary near the entrance.

 Wastewater is generated at the Site via the recycling plant and welfare facilities and is handled separately to the operational and potable water supplies.
-Welfare wastewater is discharged to ground in the northern area via the septic tank arrangement, located ca. 70 m from the on-Site potable supply well.
 Wastewater generated from the recycling plant is pumped to a silt tank, where flocculant is added.
-The silt laden water is then transferred to either the silt press or the contained silt ponds, these are identified in Figure 6.
-In the silt ponds, the silt settles from the water and the water is either allowed to evaporate or discharge to ground.
-It is expected that the settlement of silt in these ponds will limit the amount of wastewater infiltration to ground.
+The wastewater is then either transferred to the silt press or one of the silt discharge to ground. arge to culvert pond areas shown on Figure 6, where silt settles from the water and the water is either allowed to evaporate or ß Silt pond Flooded quarry Silt pond Silt pond 165 5410 165 170 175